 Afterwards everyone ate refreshments that the students helped prepare.
 We took Pop-Tarts and cut them using biscuit cutters to look like tickets to the zoo.
 Icing was used to write “Admit One.”
 These were a big hit with both the parents and students.

-I created webpages with the photos and reports.
+I created webpages with photos and reports.
 You can see them here.
 On the website, I also added a page to show our life cycle projects.